selk21/Discord-Starter-Bot/README.md

 If you wish to contribute to the project, please feel free to fork the repository and submit a pull request.

+You can reference [discord.js's](https://discord.js.org/#/docs/main/stable/general/welcome) documentation to help you when making new commands/features.

 ## Coding Standards

 - When making commands for the application, please adhere to the coding style from the previous commands.